Comments on the Rules

 - Players, coaches and trainers must stand and line up in a dignified posture along the foul lines during the playing of the American and/or Canadian national anthems.

-- Coaches and assistant coaches must wear a sport coat or suit coat.
+- Coaches and assistant coaches must wear a sport coat or suit coat in the case of male coaches.

 - While playing, players must keep their uniform shirts tucked into their pants, and no T-shirts are allowed.